 - Wadholm, R. (2007).
 The role of experience in the interpretation of miracle narratives in Lucan literature.
 Proceedings of the 36th Annual Meeting of the Society for Pentecostal Studies.

 Bob currently teaches courses on information systems, world religions, and philosophy.
 Before coming to Trinity, he was a youth pastor (2002-2007), a freelance web designer (since 2007), and he taught undergraduate courses in graphic design and IT at Stephens Henager College (2011-2012) and graduate courses in information science and learning technologies at Missouri University (2012-2014).

 His current research interests include computational linguistics and analytics, ancient philosophy, Luke-Acts, open knowledge, and hermeneutics.
 He is an active member of the Society of Christian Philosophers, the Society for Pentecostal Studies, the Society of Biblical Literature, and the Association for the Advancement of Computers in Education.

 Education & Exercise Science

 Head of Education/Exercise Science Department

-- M.A.
-Diplomacy: Conflict Management, Conflict Resolution, and Peace Keeping, Norwich University
+- M.D.Y.
+Conflict Management, Conflict Resolution, and Peace Keeping, Norwich University

 - B.A.
 Biblical Studies and Elementary Education, Trinity Bible College